codecollection/cms/phpmyadmin/doc/config.rst

     some platforms.
 To use the socket mode, your MySQL server must be on the same machine as the Web server.

+.. config:option:: $cfg['Servers'][$i]['extension']

+    :type: string
+    :default: ``'mysqli'``

+    What php MySQL extension to use for the connection.
+Valid options are:

+    ``mysql``
+        The classic MySQL extension.

+    ``mysqli``
+        The improved MySQL extension.
+This extension became available with PHP 5.0.0 and is the recommended way to connect to a server running MySQL 4.1.x or newer.

 .. config:option:: $cfg['Servers'][$i]['compress']

     :type: boolean